balanced/www.balancedpayments.com/contents/ach_debits.md

   step6: RDFI transfers funds to ODFI

 sliderfeature:
-  step1header: The buyer provides bank account information on your marketplace website and authorizes you to debit his account.
+  step1header: "The buyer provides bank account information on your marketplace<br />website and authorizes you to debit his account."
-  step2header: Bank account information is tokenized and the debit request is passed from the marketplace to Balanced’s servers.
+  step2header: "Bank account information is tokenized and the debit request <br />is passed from the marketplace to Balanced’s servers."
-  step3header: Balanced submits debit instructions to the ODFI, the Originating Depository Financial Institution, who is making the debit request.
+  step3header: "Balanced submits debit instructions to the ODFI, the Originating<br />Depository Financial Institution, who is making the debit request."
-  step4header: The ODFI sends debit instructions to the Federal Reserve.
+  step4header: "The ODFI sends debit instructions<br />to the Federal Reserve."
-  step5header: The Federal Reserve notifies the RDFI, the Receiving Depository Financial Institution, of the debit authorization.
+  step5header: "The Federal Reserve notifies the RDFI, the Receiving<br />Depository Financial Institution, of the debit authorization."
-  step6header: The RDFI moves funds to the ODFI’s bank account.
+  step6header: "The RDFI moves funds to the ODFI’s bank account.
 Funds are now available in escrow.
-The marketplace may wish to settle funds to the seller using Balanced’s payout service.
+The marketplace may wish to settle funds to the seller using Balanced’s payout service."

 paymentSchedule:
   title: Payment schedule